 Additionally, Tübingen University’s young researchers in the field of astrophysics and particle physics are taking part in the European Research Training Group "Hadrons in Vacuum, Nuclei and Stars.

 Small and cold: research into quantum physics

 Quantum physics is all about extremely tiny objects at extremely low temperatures – close to absolute zero, particles take on new properties, which lead to phenomena such as superconductivity and superfluidity.
-At the Center for Collective Quantum Phenomena and their Applications (CQ) scientists produce quantum matter under controlled conditions – which see single electrons and atoms lose their independence and act collectively according to the laws of quantum physics.
+At the Center for Quantum Science (CQ) scientists produce quantum matter under controlled conditions – which see single electrons and atoms lose their independence and act collectively according to the laws of quantum physics.
 The researchers are also looking into new technical possibilities arising from this, such as new quantum sensors or quantum computers.